lsj5031/Markie/README.md

 - **Multi-page Preview**: Navigate through paginated content
 - **Responsive Design**: Collapsible sidebar and flexible layout

+## Known Issues
+There are currently two known issues that are being worked on:
+1. The multi-page view sometimes creates an extra, empty page at the end of the document.
+2. There are minor style inconsistencies between the single-page (continuous) and multi-page views.

+For more technical details on these issues, please see the [REMAINING_ISSUES.md](REMAINING_ISSUES.md) file.

 ## 🚀 Run Locally

 **Prerequisites:** Node.js